selimslab/selimslab.github.io/_NOTES/arts/poetry/tao-te-ching/not-far-away.md

 ---

-"You don’t have to go out the door
+"You don't have to go out the door

 to know what goes on in the world.

-You don’t have to look out the window
+You don't have to look out the window

 to see the way of heaven.